Defensive Wall Return

 Why is chasing the ball before the bounce actually wrong in padel?

-Because padel's walls are designed to keep the ball live after the bounce, chasing it down early gives up the extra time and the rebound entirely — a habit that is correct in tennis, where there is no wall to use, but counterproductive in padel.
+Because padel's walls are designed to keep the ball live after the bounce, chasing it down early gives up the extra time and the rebound entirely.
+This means a habit that is correct in tennis, where there is no wall to use.
+But working against the goal in padel.

 Which wall should a beginner learn to defend first?